-Democrat Jared Polis will become the state’s 43rd governor in January with an ambitious agenda and plenty of campaign promises to keep.
+Democrat Jared Polis took office in January as the state’s 43rd governor with an ambitious agenda and plenty of campaign promises to keep.

-To track his administration, The Colorado Sun is launching its latest accountability project — the Polis Promise Tracker.
+To track his administration, The Colorado Sun is launching an accountability project: The Polis Promise Tracker.
 It takes inspiration from great efforts from PolitiFact and will feature updates as the governor makes progress (or not) at the state Capitol.

-We launch the tracker the day after the election with 10 promises and will update with more that Polis made amid the 2018 campaign.
-If you have one you want us to track, email us at firstname.lastname@example.org.
+We launched the tracker the day after the election with 10 promises from the 2018 campaign and will continue to update it update.
+If you have a promise we missed, email us at email@example.com.

 TABLE OF CONTENTS: Free kindergarten | Better teacher pay | Universal health care | Health & drug costs | Gym costs insurance | 100% renewable energy | Eliminate $1.6 billion in tax breaks | Curb use of private prisons | Fund Colorado Water Plan | Expand rural broadband